-The personal information provided in this contract is done so as required by the Environmental Planning and Assessment Act 1979, and in accordance with such act, the information may be available for public inspection.
-This personal information may be available for public inspection under clause 268 of the Environmental Planning and Assessment Regulation 2000 or may also be available under the Government Information (Public Access) Regulation 2009.
+This personal information provided in this contract is done so as required by the Environmental Planning and Assessment Act 1979, and in accordance with such act, the information may be available for public inspection.
+This personal information may be available for public inspection under the Environmental Planning and Assessment Regulation 2021 or may also be available under Government Information (Public Access) Regulation 2018.
 You may make a request that the Council suppress your personal information from being made publicly available.
-Council will consider any such application in accordance with the relevant legislation
+Council will consider any such application in accordance with the relevant legislation.